Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 You can download from [fuel-plugin](https://www.mirantis.com/validated-solution-integrations/fuel-plugins/), in section *Citrix XenServer Fuel Plugin*, select *MOS 8.0*.

-In this blog, I will show you step by step.
+In this blog, I will focus on network part regarding neutron is recently supported together with XenServer.
+For basic Mirantis Fuel and XenServer introduction, you can refer our previous [blog post](https://github.com/citrix-openstack/blogentries/blob/master/Introduction_To_XenServer_Fuel_Plugin.md)

-#### 1. Demo
+#### 1. What serivec it can provide for us?

-Before the detailed technial part, I will show you the final
+Before go deep into technial part, I will show you the common functions that we can use with MOS8.0 under XenServer.

 ##### 1.1 OpenStack deployment